khulnasoft/tradescope/docs/faq.md

 This is not a bot-problem, but will also happen while manual trading.

-While tradescope can handle this (it'll sell 99 COIN), fees are often below the minimum tradable lot-size (you can only trade full COIN, not 0.9 COIN).
+While freqtrade can handle this (it'll sell 99 COIN), fees are often below the minimum tradable lot-size (you can only trade full COIN, not 0.9 COIN).
-Leaving the dust (0.9 COIN) on the exchange makes usually sense, as the next time tradescope buys COIN, it'll eat into the remaining small balance, this time selling everything it bought, and therefore slowly declining the dust balance (although it most likely will never reach exactly 0).
+Leaving the dust (0.9 COIN) on the exchange makes usually sense, as the next time freqtrade buys COIN, it'll eat into the remaining small balance, this time selling everything it bought, and therefore slowly declining the dust balance (although it most likely will never reach exactly 0).

 Where possible (e.g. on binance), the use of the exchange's dedicated fee currency will fix this.
 On binance, it's sufficient to have BNB in your account, and have "Pay fees in BNB" enabled in your profile.
-Your BNB balance will slowly decline (as it's used to pay fees) - but you'll no longer encounter dust (Tradescope will include the fees in the profit calculations).
+Your BNB balance will slowly decline (as it's used to pay fees) - but you'll no longer encounter dust (Freqtrade will include the fees in the profit calculations).
 Other exchanges don't offer such possibilities, where it's simply something you'll have to accept or move to a different exchange.

 ### I deposited more funds to the exchange, but my bot doesn't recognize this

-Tradescope will update the exchange balance when necessary (Before placing an order).
+Freqtrade will update the exchange balance when necessary (Before placing an order).
 RPC calls (Telegram's `/balance`, API calls to `/balance`) can trigger an update at max. once per hour.

 If `adjust_trade_position` is enabled (and the bot has open trades eligible for position adjustments) - then the wallets will be refreshed once per hour.